-Retaliation: Action taken by an accused individual or by a third party against any person because that person has opposed any practices forbidden under this Policy or because that person has filed a complaint, testified, assisted or participated in any manner in an investigation or proceeding under this policy.
+Retaliation - Action taken by an accused individual or by a third party against any person because that person has opposed any practices forbidden under this Policy or because that person has filed a Complaint, testified, assisted or participated in any manner in an investigation or proceeding under this Policy.
 This includes action taken against a bystander who intervened to stop or attempt to stop discrimination, harassment or sexual misconduct.
-Retaliation includes intimidating, threatening, coercing or in any way discriminating against an individual because of the individual's complaint or participation.
-Action is generally deemed retaliatory if it would deter a reasonable person in the same circumstances from opposing practices prohibited by this policy.
+Retaliation includes intimidating, threatening, coercing or in any way discriminating against an individual because of the individual's Complaint or participation.
+Action is generally deemed retaliatory if it would deter a reasonable person in the same circumstances from opposing practices prohibited by this Policy.

-Sexual Assault: An actual or attempted sexual contact with another person without that person's consent.
+Sexual Assault - An actual or attempted sexual contact with another person without that person's consent.
 Sexual assault includes, but is not limited to involvement in any sexual contact when the victim is unable to consent; intentional and unwelcome touching of, or coercing, forcing, or attempting to coerce or force another to touch a person's intimate parts (defined as genital area, groin, inner thigh, buttocks, or breast); and sexual intercourse without consent, including acts commonly referred to as "rape."

-Sexual Exploitation: Occurs when a person takes non-consensual or abusive sexual advantage of another for his/her own advantage or benefit, or to benefit or advantage anyone other than the one being exploited, and that behavior does not otherwise constitute one of other sexual misconduct offenses.
+Sexual Exploitation - Occurs when a person takes non-consensual or abusive sexual advantage of another for his/her own advantage or benefit, or to benefit or advantage anyone other than the one being exploited, and that behavior does not otherwise constitute one of other sexual misconduct offenses.
 Examples of behavior that could rise to the level of sexual exploitation include, but are not limited to:

-- invading sexual privacy; - prostituting another person; - non-consensual video or audio-taping of sexual activity; - going beyond the boundaries of consent (e.g., allowing others to watch consensual sex without that party's knowledge or consent); - engaging in voyeurism; - non-consensual distribution of photos, other images, or information of an individual's sexual activity, intimate body parts, or nakedness, with the intent to or having the effect of embarrassing an individual who is the subject of such images or information; - knowingly transmitting an STI, such as HIV, to another without disclosing your STI status; - exposing one's genitals in non-consensual circumstances or inducing another to expose his or her genitals; or - possessing, distributing, viewing or forcing others to view illegal pornography.
+- a.
+Invading sexual privacy; - b.
+Prostituting another person; - c.
+Non-consensual video or audio-taping of sexual activity; - d.
+Going beyond the boundaries of consent (e.g., allowing others to watch consensual sex without that party's knowledge or consent); - e.
+Engaging in voyeurism; - f.
+Non-consensual distribution of photos, other images, or information of an individual's sexual activity, intimate body parts, or nakedness, with the intent to or having the effect of embarrassing an individual who is the subject of such images or information; - g.
+Knowingly transmitting an STI, such as HIV, to another without disclosing your STI status;

+- h.
+Exposing one's genitals in non-consensual circumstances or inducing another to expose his or her genitals; or - i.
+Possessing, distributing, viewing or forcing others to view illegal pornography, - j.
 Sexually-based stalking and/or bullying may also be forms of sexual exploitation.

-Sexual Harassment: Sexual Harassment is unwelcome, gender-based spoken, written or symbolic action or physical conduct that is sufficiently severe, persistent or pervasive that it has the effect of unreasonably interfering with, limiting or denying someone the ability to participate in or benefit from the University's educational programs.
+Sexual Harassment - Sexual Harassment is unwelcome, gender-based spoken, written or symbolic action or physical conduct that is sufficiently severe, persistent or pervasive that it has the effect of unreasonably interfering with, limiting or denying someone the ability to participate in or benefit from the University's educational programs.
 The unwelcome behavior may be based on power differentials, the creation of a hostile environment or retaliation.